jjmanrique/Quora-Insincere-Questions/README.md

 rather than look for helpful answers - on the website Quora, that provided the dataset on a Kaggle competition.

-The project is divided in two notebooks: <i>Quora kernel</i> shows the preprocessing and training phase.
-“Analysis” one show posterior analysis on the predicted results and the whole data.
+The project is divided in two notebooks: <i>Quora kernel</i> shows the preprocessing and training phase. <i>Analysis</i> one shows posterior analysis on the predicted results and the whole data.